 The entrepreneur is the hero of contemporary capitalism

 I told Brad that I occasionally teach marketing at La Trobe University.
-What management scientist do, I continued, is to study entrepreneurs like Brad to figure out how they do business and present this back to students in theories, formulas and diagrams.
-One of the aims of business studies is to unlock the intuitive knowledge of entrepreneurs such as Brad so that other, less gifted and more risk averse budding entrepreneurs, can replicate their success.
+Management scientist study entrepreneurs like Brad to figure out how they do business and present this back to colleagues and students as generalised theories, formulas and diagrams.
+One of the aims of business studies is to unlock the intuitive knowledge of entrepreneurs such as Brad so that other, less talented and more risk averse budding entrepreneurs, can replicate their success.

 The Entrepreneur in Society